psmitt/UTFool/README.md

 * [UTFool Syntactic Grammar](https://rawgit.com/psmitt/metalanguage/master/examples/UTFool%20Syntactic%20Grammar.xml)

 Notice the moderate vocabulary of the grammar.
-The aim is to give you the widest room of creating your own terms.
+The aim is to give you the widest room for creating your own terms.
 You can define several aliases for the same keyword in order to increase the expressiveness of your code.
-You can even override a keyword and make it free to use as a name, if you intend to trans-compile your code to a language where this name is used for a function or class.
+You can even override a keyword and make it free to use as a name, if you intend to trans-compile your script to a language where this name is used for a function or class.
 Instead of `iterate` you can write e.g.
 `repeat`, `loop`, `for`, `🔁` or `∀` within the very same project.